 The Rev. Gregory L. Johnson, Senior Advisor for Family Caregiving, Office of the CEO, EmblemHealth, discusses the importance of caring for the family caregiver.

-Francis “Ken” Duane, CEO of Heritage Brands and North America Wholesale at PVH Corporation – one of the world’s largest apparel companies, tells how our professional healthcare chaplains have helped him and others heal
+Francis “Ken” Duane, CEO of Heritage Brands and North America Wholesale at PVH Corporation, one of the world’s largest apparel companies, tells how HCCN's professional health care chaplains have helped him and others heal.

-T. Michael Long, past Board Chairman of HealthCare Chaplaincy Network, talks about the importance of professional spiritual and chaplaincy care in providing excellent healthcare and our contributions to the field
+T. Michael Long, past Board Chairman of HealthCare Chaplaincy Network, talks about the importance of professional spiritual and chaplaincy care in providing excellent health care and HCCN's contributions to the field.

-Provider of professional chaplaincy clinical services in leading health care institutions.
-Including Memorial Sloan Kettering Cancer Center, NYU Langone Medical Center, Hospital for Special Surgery, New York Hospital Queens, St. Mary’s Center, and Winthrop University Hospital.
+HCCN provides professional chaplaincy clinical services in leading health care institutions, including Memorial Sloan Kettering Cancer Center, NYU Langone Medical Center, Hospital for Special Surgery, St. Mary’s Center, and Winthrop University Hospital.